The Heir of the Dragon

-Flashing a coy smirk, Marea strutted across the stone floor, holding her hand against her forehead and sighing in exaggerated wistfulness.
-“Alas, your long journey had met an unfruitful end.
-For my husband, the archduke has been away a great while, and I do not know when he shall return.”
+Flashing a coy smirk, Marea strutted across the stone floor, holding her hand against her forehead and giving an exaggerated sigh.
+“Alas, your long journey has met an unfruitful end.
+For my husband, the archduke, has been away a great while, and I do not know when he shall return.”

-Marea closed the distance between them, staring into his eyes as she resisted the urge to throw herself upon him then and there.
-She passed him by, walking to the flames, their heat matching her own as she continued, “I’ve been so lonely these past months, longing for my husband’s touch, just… mmm… yearning to see him again.”
+She gazed up into his eyes as she resisted the urge to throw herself upon him then and there.
+She passed him by, walking towards the flames.
+“I’ve been so lonely these past months, longing for my husband’s touch, just… mmm… yearning to see him again.”

-“I must express my deepest sympathies, my lady,” his hot voice causing her ear to burn.
+“I must express my deepest sympathies, my lady,” his voice burned against her ear.
 “To leave a woman of such beauty alone for so long, you must be married to quite the fool.”
-He pressed his lips against her neck, the familiar scratches of her beard causing her to let out a giggle that nearly gave away the game.
+He pressed his lips against her neck, the familiar scratches of his beard causing her to let out a giggle that nearly gave away their game.

 “Mmm… yes, he is a fool, such a fool… but a fool whom I love nonetheless… and you, my good sir, would do well to not be so forward with a married lady!”
 In spite of her words, she reached down and wrapped her hand over his, letting out a deep sigh.

-“Even if I should come bearing a gift, for a lady left alone with but the roaring fire as her company?”
-The man asked, raising his kisses up to her cheek.
+“Even if I should come bearing a gift?”
+He asked, raising his kisses up to her cheek.
 She smiled.

-“That could be a different story of course, my love,” she murmured out a yearning whisper.
-She lifted her hand and he pulled back from her, allowing her to turn and look him in the eye once more.
-Unable to resist any longer she threw herself into Alaine’s arms and hugged him tightly, feeling the comforting grasp of her sweet and gentle bear.
+“That could be a different story of course, my love.”
+She lifted her hand and he pulled away, allowing her to look him in the eye once more.
+Unable to resist any longer she threw herself into Alaine’s arms and hugged him tightly, relishing the comfort of her sweet and gentle bear.
 “Welcome home…”

 “How was your expedition?”
 She asked, trying to keep her voice from sounding too hopeful.
 Alaine smiled at her, his eyes twinkling, and he raised the wrapped object up to her.
 Marea felt her heart begin to pound.
 It couldn’t be, and yet she hoped it was.
-Alaine took her by the hand and led her to the head of the great stone table, setting down the object and gently unwrapping it, revealing to her the treasure that lay within.
+Alaine set it down on the table and unwrapped it, revealing the treasure to her eyes.

-What she saw within made the fire in her chest roar louder than the Great Hearth itself.
+The fire in her chest roared louder than the Great Hearth itself.

-“Soulfire,” Marea breathed, her voice just above a whisper, staring down at the crimson sword of her family.
+“Soulfire,” Marea breathed, her voice just above a whisper.
+She gazed down at the crimson sword of her family.
 “You found it.”
 Even with it sitting in front of her, she couldn’t bring herself to believe it.

 “Nonsense,” Marea shushed him, lost in to the world in the beauty of the great sword.
 “Nonsense… you found it.
 After so many years, Soulfire once again dwells within the walls of this castle.”

-She had not once expected to see it in her lifetime, not even when she was a hopeful little girl in this same hall, staring into the flames of this same fireplace while sitting with a wide-eyed smile on her grandfather’s lap.
-She had doubted her husband’s success at the time, but now…
+She had never expected to set her eyes upon it, not even when she was a hopeful little girl in this same hall, staring into the flames of this same fireplace.

 But now, here it was, hot in her hands.
 The legends were wrong: the pommel was not topped with a silver dragon.
 Rather, the sword lacked a pommel entirely.
-A crimson guard, thick and sharp, like the blade of a battle axe, was wrapped around a grip meant for a hand-and-a-half blade.
+A crimson guard, thick and sharp, like the blade of a battle-axe, was wrapped around a grip meant for a hand-and-a-half blade.
 In fact, at a glance, one could mistake the sword itself for an ornate axe of some sort.
-The long blade of Soulfire was wrapped tight in a long stretch of crimson cloth, not an inch of the red steel to be seen.
-It looked as though one could grip it by the edge and swing the hilt into their foe, hacking him down.
+The long blade of Soulfire was wrapped tight in a stretch of crimson cloth, not an inch of the red steel to be seen.

 “So what now?”
-She asked, turning back to him.
+She asked, pulling back from him.
 “Another expedition?”

 “No, no,” Alaine said, shaking his head.
 “This one was too close a call.
 I’m not a young man anymore.”

-Alaine turned to look at Soulfire, left on the table, guard and wrap glimmering in the glow of the flames.
+Alaine turned to look at the glimmering sword.

 “Besides, what greater treasure could I bring home than this?”

 “You’re home, are you not?”
-Marea said, pulling her mountain of a husband into another loving hug.
+Marea pulled her husband into another hug.
 “That is treasure enough.”

-Blake was roused from his sleep by the rustling of footsteps and shouts echoing from the courtyard.
-He felt someone shaking him roughly, forcefully dragging him from his sleep.
+Blake was roused from his sleep by the sounds of footsteps and shouting.
+Someone was shaking him roughly.

 “Wha…?”
-Blake yawned, blinking, his eyes adjusting to the darkness.
+Blake yawned, his eyes struggling to adjust to the darkness.

 “Blake, you need to wake up now,” his mother’s whispered voice catching his ear.
-She sounded panicked.
-Blake turned to look at her, worried and confused.
+She sounded worried.

 “Mother?
 What’s going on?”